sprinteins/drupal-client/README.md

 7. Create a new file `token.txt` and paste the key into it
 8. Press `Win+R` and execute `rundll32 sysdm.cpl,EditEnvironmentVariables`
 9. Create the `DHL_API_DEVELOPER_PORTAL_TOKEN_FILE` variable and set it to `%USERPROFILE%\.config\drupal-client\token.txt`

+## Development

+### GraalVM resource and reflection configuration

+!
+Warning: This can be a bit tedious to figure out what is necessary ;) !

+GraalVM needs to know which resources are used and which classes are reflected at run/build-time.
+So it can be that the Java version of your code works just fine but the GitHub Actions build fails, or worse the client throws an error.

+This config lives in `src/main/resources/META-INF/native-image`.

+In case the build fails and you want to switch to your local environment.

+Install graalvm with e.g. `brew info graalvm-ce-java17`

+Set your JAVA_HOME accordingly and call `./mvnw verify` and reproduce the errors.

+Then call the Java code with the agent that can intercept the reflection and resource usage and automatically fill the settings.
+You can find the configuration for this in the exec-maven-plugin configuration in the pom.xml.

+!
+Don't just add everything !

+It will add a lot of "local" files from e.g. IntelliJ.
+You'll have to trial and error your way to what is necessary.

+This has worked fine so far

+ * jni-config.json
+   * remove everything
+ * reflect-config.json
+   * remove `java.*`
+   * remove `picocli.*`

+Then try the build locally again and keep your fingers crossed.